Mincheol2/VAAE/modified-TWR_VAE/README.md

 - If you use gamma divergence (i.e. df > 2), prior and posterior are **student T distribution**, not normal.

-- Ohter divergence use normal distribution, like the original model.
+- Ohter divergences use normal distribution, like the original model.

 ```
 if self.df == 0: